A definitive guide to carnival in Germany

 Where to celebrate Carnival

 If you're in Germany at the beginning of Lent, you're likely to see people in costumes almost everywhere you go.
-Here are some particularly spectacular Carnival celebrations that are among the most popular in the country:
+Here are some particularly spectacular carnival celebrations that are among the most popular in the country (although bear in mind that, due to coronavirus, this year's celebrations are likely to be a little muted):

 Other must-see events include the Dance of the Market Women on Shrove Tuesday at the Viktualienmarkt, a tradition which began almost by accident in the 1800s but has since become one of the premier attractions of Carnival in Munich.